MathiasStadler/chat_gpt_create_tws_script/deep_seek_prompt.md

     3. with main function
     4. with test case for each method inside the script and the command for running all test cases and run a single test case
     5. print a chart last  12 month af index SPX use for this the library Plotly.
 Print the command to install all library

+## Create Mark analyze - in function
+Create a script for use the Python Library Yahoo Finance API with the following characteristics
+    1. OOP based
+    2. with try and error handling for each method
+    3. with main function
+    4. without  any test case
+    5. print a chart last  12 month af index SPX use for this the library Plotly.
+Print the command to install all library
+    6. save the downloaded data in a csv file

+## Create Mark analyze - ohcl diagram
+Create a script for use the Python Library Yahoo Finance API with the following characteristics
+    1. OOP based
+    2. with try and error handling for each method
+    3. with main function
+    4. without  any test case
+    5. print a chart last  12 month af index SPX use for this the library Plotly.
+Print the command to install all library
+    6. save the downloaded data in a csv file
+    7. Use the OHLC chart (for open, high, low and close) is a style of financial chart

+##

+prompt:
+Create a script for use the Python Library Yahoo Finance API with the following characteristics
+    1. OOP based
+    2. with try and error handling for each method
+    3. with main function
+    4. without  any test case
+    5. print a chart last  12 month af index SPX use for this the library Plotly.
+Print the command to install all library
+    6. save the downloaded data in a csv file
+    7. Use the OHLC chart (for open, high, low and close) is a style of financial chart
+    8. Add a vertical and horizontal  slider
+    9 don't overwrite any data files.
+Check first whether the file exists and if it exists, create a new one
+    10. Take the first argument that was specified when the program started as stock ticker